-These measures are applicable from Wednesday 18 March 2020 at noon until 5 April 2020.
-They may be extended or amended after 5 April 2020.
+These measures are applicable from Wednesday 18 March 2020 at noon until 19 April 2020.
+They can be, after evaluation, extended by two weeks (so until 3 May 2020).

-Compliance with these measures is actively being monitored.
-Monitoring is done through a phone survey on the implemented measures and, sometimes, followed by an on-site visit.
+Compliance with these measures is actively monitored.
+Monitoring is done through a phone or email survey on the implemented measures and, sometimes, followed by an on-site visit.
 Non-essential companies will, in case of infringement, receive a warning.
-In case a follow-up inspection shows that the measures are still not being respected, closure already has been imposed in certain cases.
+In case a follow-up inspection shows that the measures are still not being respected, closure can be imposed, as has occurred already in certain cases.
+Critical businesses are also subject to active surveillance, either by the police or by the Inspection of Well-being Control at Work.
+If (permanent) violations are found, the inspection can also order the cessation of activity or the closure of the workplace of these companies for non-compliance with Wellbeing legislation, based on the possibilities provided by the Social Penal Code.